Please also see the following pages for more detailed information.

 Second Primary Cancers

-Cancers subsequent to retinoblastoma that are associated with constitutional mutation of the RB1 gene.
+Cancers in addition to retinoblastoma that are associated with a constitutional RB1 pathogenic vairant.

-An individual laboratory’s measured ability to identify mutations for a specific genetic disease.
+An individual laboratory’s measured ability to identify pathogenic variants for a specific genetic disease.

 The process used to determine the order of nucleotides (base sequences) in a DNA molecule, which in turn determines the structure of proteins encoded by that molecule.

-A mutation that has occurred in any cell other than the germ cells (egg or sperm) and is therefore neither inherited nor passed on to children.
+A genetic change that has occurred in any cell other than the germ cells (egg or sperm) and is therefore neither inherited nor passed on to children.

-The probability that a laboratory does not find a mutation when there is no mutation to be found.
+The probability that a laboratory does not find a pathogenic variant when there is none to be found.

-A mutation that has occurred at or after conception and is therefore not inherited from a parent.
-This can refer to a somatic mutation a constitutional mutation.
+A genetic change that has occurred at or after conception and is therefore not inherited from a parent.
+This can refer to either a somatic or constitutional pathogenic variant.

 Clinical assessment of children at risk for retinoblastoma, usually by Examination Under Anaesthetic.

-An individual who carries a heritable genetic mutation, but has not developed the associated disease.
+An individual who carries a heritable pathogenic variant, but has not developed the associated disease.

 Retinoblastoma affecting one eye (either left or right).